karthick1845/AI_volume-controller/README.md

      * pip install opencv-python

      * pip install mediapipe

+     * pip install pycaw

  # About my project

- In this project i learn how to use opencv library and mediapipe library
+ In this project i learn how to use opencv library , mediapipe library , pycaw liberary.

  # OpenCv